Updated: September 2013

 Published: February 2009

-Until recently, vitamin D replacement in the United States consisted exclusively of 25-hydroxy-vitamin D2.
-During the last 1 to 2 years an increasing proportion of 25-hydroxy-vitamin D3 replacement is being used, in particular in high dose prescription formulations.
+Until recently, vitamin D replacement in the United States consisted exclusively of 25-hydroxyvitamin D2.
+During the last one to two years an increasing proportion of 25-hydroxyvitamin D3 replacement is being used, in particular, in high-dose prescription formulations.

 Vitamin D deficiency is more common than previously believed, especially among adolescents, women, and the elderly.
 For example, studies have shown that more than 50% of the institutionalized elderly and an equal proportion of women of any age undergoing treatment for osteoporosis have inadequate levels of vitamin D.1 While treatment with vitamin supplementation is easy and inexpensive, many affected individuals go undiagnosed and untreated.